London Stock Exchange: NASDAQ bids

-In December 2005, London Stock Exchange rejected a £1.6 billion takeover offer from Macquarie Bank.
-London Stock Exchange described the offer as "derisory", a sentiment echoed by shareholders in the Exchange.
+In December 2005, the LSE rejected a £1.6 billion takeover offer from Macquarie Bank.
+It described the offer as "derisory", a sentiment echoed by shareholders in the Exchange.
 Shortly after Macquarie withdrew its offer, the LSE received an unsolicited approach from NASDAQ valuing the company at £2.4 billion.
 This too it rejected.
 NASDAQ later pulled its bid, and less than two weeks later on 11 April 2006, struck a deal with LSE's largest shareholder, Ameriprise Financial's Threadneedle Asset Management unit, to acquire all of that firm's stake, consisting of 35.4 million shares, at £11.75 per share.

-NASDAQ also purchased 2.69 million additional shares, resulting in a total stake of 15%.
+NASDAQ purchased 2.69 million additional shares, resulting in a total stake of 15%.
 While the seller of those shares was undisclosed, it occurred simultaneously with a sale by Scottish Widows of 2.69 million shares.
 The move was seen as an effort to force LSE to the negotiating table, as well as to limit the Exchange's strategic flexibility.

 Subsequent purchases increased NASDAQ's stake to 25.1%, holding off competing bids for several months.
 United Kingdom financial rules required that NASDAQ wait for a period of time before renewing its effort.
 On 20 November 2006, within a month or two of the expiration of this period, NASDAQ increased its stake to 28.75% and launched a hostile offer at the minimum permitted bid of £12.43 per share, which was the highest NASDAQ had paid on the open market for its existing shares.
 The LSE immediately rejected this bid, stating that it "substantially undervalues" the company.

-NASDAQ revised its offer (characterized as an "unsolicited" bid, rather than a "hostile takeover attempt") on 12 December 2006, indicating that it would be able to complete the deal with 50% (plus one share) of LSE's stock, rather than the 90% it had been seeking.
-The U.S. exchange did not, however, raise its bid.
+NASDAQ revised its offer, characterised as an "unsolicited" bid, rather than a "hostile takeover attempt", on 12 December 2006, indicating that it would be able to complete the deal with 50%, plus one share, of LSE's stock, rather than the 90% it had been seeking.
+The U.S. exchange did not raise its bid.
 Many hedge funds had accumulated large positions within the LSE, and many managers of those funds, as well as Furse, indicated that the bid was still not satisfactory.
 NASDAQ's bid was made more difficult because it had described its offer as "final", which, under British bidding rules, restricted their ability to raise its offer except under certain circumstances.

 In the end, NASDAQ's offer was roundly rejected by LSE shareholders.
 Having received acceptances of only 0.41% of rest of the register by the deadline on 10 February 2007, Nasdaq's offer duly lapsed.

 On 20 August 2007, NASDAQ announced that it was abandoning its plan to take over the LSE and subsequently look for options to divest its 31% (61.3 million shares) shareholding in the company in light of its failed takeover attempt.
 In September 2007, NASDAQ agreed to sell the majority of its shares to Borse Dubai, leaving the United Arab Emirates-based exchange with 28% of the LSE.